nataliaolas/Nutrients_Facts_McDonalds_Analysis/README.md

+The data on which I carried out the analysis are data containing information about the meals offered by McDonald's restaurants.
+## About Project
+My analysis consisted of answering the questions:
+* Which McDonalds items are the most calories?
+I created ranking
+* How many calories does the average McDonald's meal contain?
+* Average amount of saturated fat compared to the maximum amount recommended for an adult diet
+* Average amount of sugares compared to the maximum amount recommended for an adult diet
+* Average amount of cholesterol compared to the maximum amount recommended for an adult diet
+* Correlation between nutritions
+* Meal with the most amount of protein
+* The most calories desserts
+* Ranking by proteins

 ## About dataset
 The data on which I carried out the analysis are data containing information about the meals offered by McDonald's restaurants, and specifically the nutrients they contain like:
 * Item